 6) Rarely the essay will still need another draft to finish; most often, the piece is pretty much done once we’ve gone over it.
 I’ve found that once a work passes that 90% competency barrier, further attempts to rewrite it make it different, not better.
 It’s arrogant of me to say, but it’s true: When I say a piece is good, I mean it.
 Because if it weren’t, I would still be trying to fix it.

 7) Then it’s mostly done.
 Mostly.
 At this point, I like to put the essay away and forget about it.
 Too much staring at one document makes it harder and harder to view it objectively.
 We will sit and wait on it until a week or two before the piece is due to be submitted.
 It is then that I will take one more look at it alone.
-All I will be doing then is copy editing it and making sure everything is exactly how I want it.
+All I will be doing then is copy editing it and making sure everything is precisely how I want it.
 I’ll also put it through Grammarly, which rules and I’m using right now.
 There’s not much to talk about, so I just handle it myself at 4 AM when I feel restless.
 I don’t make major changes to the plot or analysis or anything; I just make sure everything is what it should be.